It has been two long years since the Philippine government

 Many IDPs criticize the prolonged demolition operations

-as a result of their desire to return to
+as a result of their desire to return to their ancestral

 homes.
 Some families are willing to handle the costs of

-rebuilding their houses in
+rebuilding their houses in order to fast track the

 rehabilitation of their property.